What Are Mushrooms?

 Mushrooms should be stored in their original packaging or better yet, a porous bag (like a brown paper lunch bag) in the fridge for the longest shelf life (about one week).
 Mushrooms are 92% water so a brown paper bag absorbs extra moisture and prevents mold and sogginess.

-Do not clean mushrooms until ready to use and do not freeze fresh mushrooms.
-Toss if they start to smell funky.
+Do not clean mushrooms until ready to use, and do not freeze fresh mushrooms.

 Dried mushrooms should be in an airtight container and kept in a cool, dry location.
 Like this, dried mushrooms can last up to a year.
 Placed in a freezer, dried mushrooms can last indefinitely.